recmend/finos-docs/source/index.html.md

 `ending_before` optional | A cursor for use in pagination. `ending_before` is an resource ID that defines your place in the list.

 # Users

+The users resource represents a person who uses a Finos account.
+This endpoint enables you to create and manage users on the Finos platform.

+This resource stores user attributes such as name, address, and date of birth, as well as financial information such as social security.

+## Create user

+## Retrieve user

+## Update user

+## List users

+## Search users

 # Accounts